gchq/Palisade-examples/deployment-jvm/local-jvm/README.md

    ```bash
    bash deployment-jvm/local-jvm/example-runner/runFormattedLocalJVMExample.sh | tee deployment-jvm/local-jvm/example-runner/exampleOutput.txt
    ```
+   Note the tee command is needed to create the exampleOutput file needed in running the verify script

 1. Verify that the example has run successfully by running the verify script:
    ```bash